Skip to content

 Ingress -> Service -> Deployment

-To enable the automatic scaling of applications based on incoming HTTP traffic, Kedify introduces additional components into this flow:
+To enable automatic scaling based on incoming HTTP traffic, Kedify introduces additional components:

-1. kedify-proxy: An Envoy-based proxy that routes traffic and collects metrics for scaling decisions.
+1. kedify-proxy: An Envoy-based proxy that routes traffic and collects metrics for scaling.

-2. HTTP Add-on Interceptor: This component ensures that the requests are appropriately routed and cached when the app is scaled to zero.
+2. HTTP Add-on Interceptor: Ensures requests are routed and cached when the app is scaled to zero.

-With Kedify, the traffic flow is modified to include these additional components:
+With Kedify, the traffic flow includes these additional components:

 Ingress -> kedify-proxy -> Service -> Deployment